 Baking helps make your house into a home and is a lovely way to show the people in your life that you care for them.
 And there is no better time than the holidays to start (or begin again) with baking traditions.
 But if your baking supplies could use a bit of an upgrade – […]

 Vegan cheese has come a long way in the two decades since I started eating it, and there are more options than ever for those of us that don’t (or can’t) eat dairy.
-15 Varieties of Vegan Cheese Below I’ve detailed the most common brands of vegan cheeses, what the best uses are for […]
+15 Varieties of Vegan Cheese Below I’ve detailed the most common brands of vegan cheeses, what the best uses are for each […]

 No doubt, white mushrooms (also known as button mushrooms) are yummy.
 Those little white fungi that you can find at nearly every grocery store are adorable, affordable, and super versatile for cooking.
 You can turn them into veggie tacos, stroganoff, scrambles, veggie burgers, and they are the perfect shape and size for stuffing.
 Button mushrooms have […]